MusicPlayerDaemon/MPD/doc/protocol.rst

      count group artist
      count title Echoes group artist

-    A group with an empty value contains counts of matching song which don't this group tag.
+    A group with an empty value contains counts of matching songs which don't have this group tag.
 It exists only if at least one such song is found.

 :command:`getfingerprint {URI}`